SrFDeMilleGroup/pixelfly-python-control/README.md

 - All images/plots support interactive mouse control.
 - Background image, signal image and background-subtracted signal image are nested in a tab widget.
 These images, together with x/y-axis camera count plots, are updated in real time in both **Record** and **Scan** mode.
 - Averaged image is only updated in **Record** mode
 - _Camera Count v.s.
 Scan param._ plot is only updated in **Scan** mode.
+Its error bar shows error of mean.
 Currently this is a 1D plot, so camera count can only be ploted v.s. one scan parameter.

 ## Workflow in a nutshell